benjamincrozat/content/posts/419-page-expired-laravel.md

 Errors like the "419 Page Expired" occur when the CSRF token is mismatched.
 This can happen for various reasons:

-- Sometimes, you let the page open for too long (a login page for instance), and the token expires, which is good.
+- Sometimes, you let the page open for too long (a login page for instance), and the token expires, which is good for security.
 Just click the refresh button in your browser and re-send the form.
 - Or it might be because you forgot to include the `@csrf` directive in your form.
 This is problematic because, by default, Laravel expects the CSRF token to be present thanks to the `VerifyCsrfToken` middleware that filters the requests.

 Learn more on Laravel's documentation about [Cross-Site Request Forgery protection](https://laravel.com/docs/10.x/csrf).